Dholpur–Gangapur City railway line: Railway Administration

-This section is under the control of Assistant Divisional Engineer of North Central Railway who is headquartered at Dholpur.
-He is assisted by a Permanent Way Supervisor and Works Supervisor.
-All maintenance of all the track and works comes under administrative control.
+This section is under the administrative control of a Junior/Senior Scale officer generally designated as Assistant Divisional Engineer headquartered at Dholpur.
+This section falls under the Agra Division of North Central Railway Zone headquartered at Prayagraj.
+ADEN/DEN is assisted by a Permanent Way Supervisor and Works Supervisor generally designated as SSE/P-Way or SSE/Works.
+The maintenance of all the track and works comes under administrative control of ADEN/DEN.
 Generally a Group-'A' officer of Engineering Services Examination is posted at this post.

-The tenures of Various Officers as Assistant Divisional Engineer in Dholpur is as given below:
+The tenures of Various Officers as Assistant Divisional Engineer/Divisional Engineer in Dholpur is as given below: